 Marsh marigolds, which actually belong to the buttercup family (Ranunculaceae) and are not closely related to any “true” marigolds, thrive in wet, marshy soil.
 As such, they grow near the swampy center of Lusitania Meadow (which should not be entered without authorization), and around the culvert near the southwest corner of the meadow.
 While this might render them a bit hard to approach closely, their attractive yellow flowers should be easy to observe from the path.

 Violets, on the other hand, are perhaps best known for their petals.
 Violets worldwide come in a variety of different flower colors, from deep purple to mauve, white, pink, and yellow.
 Violets readily hybridize with each other as well, which can make the identification of individual species a little more of an art than a science.
 A study even suggests that evolutionary pressures cause certain violets to change color schemes in subtle ways to suit the needs of their pollinators.
-A certain two-colored variety offered a warmer flower for visiting bees, and was theorized to help attract them in cooler, forested environments, while in a typical environment the bees preferred the lighter, one-colored variety.
+A certain two-colored variety offered a warmer flower for visiting bees and was theorized to help attract them in cooler, forested environments, while in a typical environment the bees preferred the lighter, one-colored variety.

 The mature seed pods of both violets and marsh marigolds often look similar, but the two plants use different methods of seed dispersal.
 A more familiar seed dispersal method, which many violets employ, is the ballistic expulsion of seeds from a bursting, mature seed pod.
-These seeds are then further dispersed by foraging ants, increasing the potential of these seeds to find new suitable habitat.
+These seeds are then further dispersed by foraging ants, increasing the potential of these seeds to find new suitable habitats.
 Some violets even rely exclusively on foraging ants to spread their seeds.
 Marsh marigolds, on the other hand, rely on water to disperse their seeds in two different ways.
 First, falling raindrops striking an open marsh marigold seed pod will cause the seeds to be forcibly expelled from the pod.
 Second, marsh marigold seeds easily float, so when their habitat floods, or if a flying seed finds water, it can float along until it lands on the water’s edge somewhere—often a great place for it to grow!

 Flowering plants and their associates are the focus of much of EwA’s citizen science work, and of our summer almanacs, so visiting these early flowers is a nice way to get in the mood for summer.